-“Magnifying the People’s Voice” will consist of snapshot photographs taken by Herrera of train stations, airports, cityscapes, automatic writing, people and popular culture.
+“Magnifying the People’s Voice” consisted of snapshot photographs taken by Herrera of train stations, airports, cityscapes, automatic writing, people and popular culture.
 The snapshots are candid representations of Herrera’s travels, interactions with people and projects with the Library of Congress.
-Each photograph will be accompanied by a short story prose or photo-poem written by Herrera.
+Each photograph was be accompanied by a short story prose or photo-poem written by Herrera.

 “Through the snapshots of this exhibition, visitors will be able to see Herrera’s uncompromising dedication to the American collective and his personal ideals,” said Cindy Urrutia, director of the Center for Creativity and the Arts.
 “In this exhibition, one truly sees the expanse that is America: different socio-economic backgrounds, multiple identity groups, various ages and geographic regions.
 Herrera worked with America, represented America, is America.
 He is the ‘People’s Poet.’”

-A Fowler native, Herrera worked as a professor in Fresno State’s Chicano and Latin American Studies Department from 1990 to 2004.
-In 2015, he was appointed as the United States’ 21st poet laureate, becoming the first Hispanic to hold the title.
+A Fowler native, Herrera (shown with Dean Saúl Jiménez-Sandoval) worked as a professor in Fresno State’s Chicano and Latin American Studies Department from 1990 to 2004.
+In 2015, he was appointed as the United States’ 21st poet laureate, becoming the first Latino to hold the title.
 He was reappointed in April 2016 to a second term.
 The majority of Herrera’s projects were meant to engage children and young adults with the spoken word.

 The Center for Creativity and the Arts serves a hub for arts in which artists from a variety of backgrounds can work to stimulate public engagement through inquiry, discussion and understanding.

 - In February, for Black History Month, a catalog titled “Do You Know Who I am? — A Pictorial Exhibit Honoring Central Valley African American Veterans” is scheduled for publication.